adrian-griffin/oxidized-netbox-credential-handler/README.md

 export NETBOX_TOKEN="<key>"
 ```

-The auth token for inbound requests to the credential wrapper's API, it too must be passed as an env var each time the service is started
+The auth token for inbound requests to the credential wrapper's API, too, must be passed as an env var each time the service is started from a new shell

-Just generate/create one as needed, whatever you pass at runtime here will be the required token coming from Oxidized for the query requests
+Just generate/create one as needed, whatever you pass at runtime here will be the required token coming from Oxidized for the device query requests

 ```sh
 export WRAPPER_TOKEN="<key>"